nginx/agent/hugo/content/docker-images.md

 $ docker run --name nginx-agent -d nginx-agent
 ```

-By default the NGINX Agent REST API is not enabled.
-To enable it, the NGINX Agent configuration needs to be updated to include the API configuration.
-Here is an example of what needs to be added to the `nginx-agent.conf`:
+By default, the NGINX Agent REST API is not enabled.
+To enable the API, the NGINX Agent configuration file `nginx-agent.conf` needs to be updated to include the API configuration, for example:

 ```yaml
 api: